FObersteiner/zdt/benchmark/README.md

 # zdt benchmarks

+- intended for testing the effect of changes to the implementation
-This is for demo purposes only and work-in-progress - no production-ready code!
-It is not included if you use `zdt` as a library.
+- work-in-progress, no production-ready code!
+- not included if you use `zdt` as a library